XGovFormBuilder/x-gov-form-community/MOJ-form-updates/moj-forms-update-4.md

 Many of our MoJ colleagues also work on designing software for colleagues.
 These often involve case management systems and can be anything from managing transfer of people between prisons to reviewing power of attorney applications.
 Just like MoJ Forms, these systems need to be used by professionals, repeatedly and for long periods of time, so they also need to go beyond the GOV.UK Design System.

 At MoJ we've got an internal Professional Action group working on coordinating our efforts  toward standard components and a [MoJ pattern library](https://design-patterns.service.justice.gov.uk).
-We also know many other government departments have similar needs, so we're reaching out to them too for example via the [Designing Caseworking Systems Meetup] (https://www.eventbrite.co.uk/e/designing-caseworking-systems-meetup-4-tickets-219770348027?).
+We also know many other government departments have similar needs, so we're reaching out to them too for example via the [Designing Caseworking Systems Meetup](https://www.eventbrite.co.uk/e/designing-caseworking-systems-meetup-4-tickets-219770348027?).

 Just like what was done for citizen facing services, there is a need for a coordinated way to join our effort across government to maximise the results and ensure we avoid wasting time reimplementing the same things over and over.

-Meanwhile you can learn more about our new [MoJ Forms product] (https://moj-forms.service.justice.gov.uk/), or let us know in the comments of any similar patterns you have created for your own work.
+Meanwhile you can learn more about our new [MoJ Forms product](https://moj-forms.service.justice.gov.uk/), or let us know in the comments of any similar patterns you have created for your own work.